MaysLastPlaysThings/FNF-PlayEngine/README.md

 # WARNING!
 This engine is deprecated and will be rewriten soon.

 - Honestly, i don't like how it is, looking at it right now, it looks bad.
-So I'll try to rework it, so it'll look better than it is right now.
+I'll try to rework it, so it'll look better than it is right now.
 Also, maybe it'll go under a new name. - MaysLastPlay.
 (2.11.2024)